lavanya7508a/Portfolio/Certifications/Hub 1/README.md

 # Hub 1 Certifications

-This folder contains my certifications and certificate
+This folder contains my hub 1 certifications and certificate